fmborges2/fmborges2/README.md

 ## Hi there 👋

+🔭 PhD Student in Agricultural Engineering at Federal University of Lavras 🔭 Master in System and Automation Engineering

+I specialize in machine learning and computational simulation, working on projects that involve developing novel models and applications.
+My expertise lies at the intersection of data science, artificial intelligence, and computer simulations.

 <!--
 **fmborges2/fmborges2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.